 The election was held on 21 August.
 Today is 1 September and Australia is still in limbo.
 There may be no conclusion for at least another week.
 And still all the votes haven't been counted, only 80-something per cent.
 The counting is complicated by the Two-Party-Preferred system of voting.
 (If you want to understand exactly how this works, go to australianpolitics.com.)

 The past week and a half has seen an elaborate tooing and froing and sidestepping of Indies, first to Ms Gillard's offices or her government departments, and then to Mr Abbott's and his cohorts'.
 Each has been wooed in turn by politicos desperate for their particular party to acquire another seat here or there to enable it to reach the magic 76.
 Then they have put their Independent heads together.
-And I daresay they've consulted their constituents, the Queenslander valiantly trekking from Canberra to Charters Towers and back, deftly demonstrating to the media as he did so the 'tyranny of distance' (
+And I daresay they've consulted their constituents, the Queenslander valiantly trekking from Canberra to Charters Towers and back, deftly demonstrating to the media as he did so the 'tyranny of distance' (The Age).

 And in the meantime the Australian people are on tenterhooks.
 Actually, the vast majority of them have probably totally lost interest in an election they were never very enthusiastic about in the first place.
 The election campaign was variously described as a soap opera; as having little substance, consisting of a series of often-repeated, and certainly irritating, sound bites ('stop the boats', 'moving Australia forward') rather than substantial discussion of important issues such as climate change; and as being all about personalities rather than parties promoting considered policies.